prorev/prorev.github.io/_posts/2020-03-31-python_statistics.md

 7.0
 ```

+> Mean is more sensitive to outliers than the median.
+This is why we may use median in some cases, or some other techniques to remove the outliers and then to calculate the mean.

 ## Maximum distance

 It is really easy to interpret the distance.
 Just divide maximum and minimum element of the list.